-- Try to increase the amounts you have in bank accounts to minimize the need to sell investments when money is needed.
+- Increase bank account balances s to minimize the need to sell investments when money is needed.
 It is possible for the bond market and stock market to decline at the same time.
-That would be a good time to use bank accounts to generate investment income.
+Bank accounts should never decrease in value.
+When stock and bond markets have both declined, it is a good time to use bank account withdrawals to generate needed income.

 This is for educational purposes only.
 To learn more about the topics mentioned and if they are suitable for you, consult an appropriate professional.
 Tax laws can change at any time.Any information provided in this presentation has been prepared from sources believed to be reliable, but is not guaranteed and is not a complete summary or statement of all available data necessary for making an investment decision.
 Any information provided is for information purposes only and does not constitute a recommendation.

 Arthur Stein and Arthur Stein Financial, LLC are not authorized to give legal or tax advice.
 For information on your specific situation, please consult your tax advisor regarding any tax implications and your attorney for legal implications.
 As required by the US Treasury Regulations, you should be aware that this presentation is not intended to be used and it cannot be used for the purposes of avoiding penalties under federal tax laws.